Documentation

 • Enable forest mode to observe across separated objects.

-• Add computed to compute values in branches.
+• Add computed to compute values in branches (moved into tilia context).

 • Moved observe into tilia context.